abekkine/study-helper/README.md

 Dependencies
 ------------

 Our application depends on [jquery](http://jquery.com/) for simplification, [mustache](http://mustache.github.io/) for rendering html templates, and [raphael](http://raphaeljs.com/) for visualization.
+Audio effects are performed using [Ion.Sound](http://ionden.com/a/plugins/ion.sound/en.html) library.
+Sound effects for adding and removing stones were obtained from [freeSFX](http://www.freesfx.co.uk).